 Research shows that the returns on early childhood education investments are highest among children from impoverished communities, for whom these opportunities may serve as a stepping stone out of poverty.

-Contributing to educating low income earning women and youth from impoverished communities through scholarships and skills training.
+Contributing to educating low income earning women and children from impoverished communities through scholarships and vocational training.

 What We've Achieved

-- Education sponsorships for 30 boys and girls in Togo.
+- Education sponsorships for 30 boys and girls in Togo for 2 years.

 - Paid rent for 2 years for an orphanage with 50 children in Lomé.

-- Weekly Feeding and football coaching sessions for 3 years with street children to engage them and get them off the streets and back into a home and education.
+- Weekly Feeding and football coaching sessions for 3 years with vulnerable street children to engage them and get them off the streets and back into a family home and education.

 - Donations of clothing and sports equipment to 40 boys and girls in Kpomé, Togo.